efigart/efigart.github.io/projects/project.md

 labels:
   - Vercel
   - Web Development
-summary: "I worked with a team to create a program connect students to companies.
+summary: "I worked with a team to create a program to connect students to companies.
 This was my final project for ICS 314."
 ---

 ![](img/landing-page.png)